Captain Farris House

 Sandwich Glass Museum

-The town of Sandwich has a long history with American glass production.
-Housed in a brick building in the heart of this picturesque village, the Sandwich Glass Museum’s collection includes a lighting gallery, glass blowing demonstration, and contemporary glass art objects.
-Open daily in season, April through December, and Wednesday through Sunday, February through March.
+Sandwich became synonymous with fine glass production in the early 19th century, thanks to the Boston & Sandwich Glass Company.
+Housed in a charming brick building, the Sandwich Glass Museum’s collection includes rare pieces from the 1800’s, a lighting gallery showcasing the evolution of glass lanterns, and live glass- blowing demonstrations.
+Open daily from April through December, and Wednesday through Sunday, February through March.
 Closed in January.

 Heritage Museum and Gardens